lpchu/simons/README.md

 ```
 This will perform all the steps outlined above, writes out allele counts table to `allele_counts.tsv` at project root,
 and outputs 10 data files aggregated from original input data under `exercise_input_data_public/` based on the last
-digit of the sample IDs under `output/` directory, `output/1.chr21.10000000_14999999.tsv.gz` for example.
+digit of the sample IDs to `output/` directory, `output/1.chr21.10000000_14999999.tsv.gz` for example.
-Each file also include all variant info columns.
+Each file also includes all variant info columns.

 ### Running `tasks.sh`
 > [!WARNING]